Q&A: (Sweeteners Part 1) What’s the Bitter Truth About Natural and Added Sugars?

 - Sugars: Sucrose, glucose, fructose, dextrose, maltose, galactose.

-- Natural Sweeteners: Honey, molasses, raw sugar or turbinado sugar, agave nectar, cane juice, coconut sugar, date sugar, concentrated fruit juice sweetener.
+- Natural Sweeteners: Honey, molasses, raw sugar or turbinado sugar, agave nectar, cane juice, coconut sugar, date sugar, b, concentrated fruit juice sweetener.

 - Other Names: Evaporated cane juice, fruit juice concentrate, barley malt, carob syrup, maltodextrin.